 - 1. That the proposed location of the conditional use is in accord with the objectives of this Zoning Code and the purpose of the General Plan and zoning land use category in which the site is located; - 2.
-That the proposed conditional use will not be detrimental to the public health, safety or welfare, or - 3.
+That the proposed conditional use will not be detrimental to the public health, safety or welfare, or be materially injurious to properties or improvements in the vicinity; - 3.
 That the proposed conditional use will comply with each of the applicable provisions of this Zoning Code except for approved Variances.